ChunqiJIANG/ChunqiJIANG.github.io/_pages/about.md

 <p align="right"> (Recent update on 2023/08/02) </p>

 **Dr. Chunqi JIANG** has been focusing on research about marine microbiology, particularly the family *Vibrionaceae*, using genomic methods.
-He is experienced in next-generation sequencing (such as Nanopore sequencing technology), *de novo assembly*, and genomic analyses.
+He is experienced in next-generation sequencing (such as Nanopore sequencing technology), *de novo* assembly, and genomic analyses.
 From now on, he has started to explore the interesting dynamics/functions and new knowledge of marine microorganisms using **BIG DATA (Metagenomics)**.

 Please feel free to contact him if any queries (中文/ENGLISH/日本語).